-Protecting and enhancing the City's urban forest is a shared responsibility between government agencies, the City, and the community.
+Protecting and enhancing the City's urban forest is a shared responsibility between State government agencies, the City, and the community.

-It's vital all spheres work together to achieve our shared vision of increasing our urban forest and realise the benefits this creates.
+It is vital that all spheres work together to achieve our shared vision of increasing our urban forest and realise the benefits this creates.